 Crostini vs Bruschetta

 What?
 Crostini?
 Bruschetta?
 There is a difference and they are not just synonyms for one another.
-How I understand it, the size of the toasted bread is the difference.
+As I understand it, the size of the toasted bread is different.
 Crostini is typically small slices of round toasted bread.
 It is typically served bite-size and an appetizer portion for one would be maybe 4-5 small bites.
 For bruschetta, the toast is larger and from a wide rustic loaf and the typical portion is 2 large slices topped with various ingredients.

 So what would mine be called if they are bigger than a crostini but smaller than a bruschetta - a Croschetta?!
 Should I trademark that now?